-ASMs may interact with other medications.
+AEDs may interact with other medications.

-Other medications may impact on the effect of ASMs.
+Other medications may impact on the effect of AEDs.
 Understanding medication, their side effects and impacts can be overwhelming for many people.
-Support with understanding the role of medication in the person's Seizure Management Plan (SMP) is important.
-Encourage the person to ask for more information and discuss the options with their doctor, family, close friend, or carer if concerned.
+Support with understanding the role of medication in the person's Epilepsy Management Plan (EMP) is important.
+Encourage the older person to ask for more information and discuss the options with their doctor, family, close friend or carer if concerned.

 Medication continuity is essential and it can be easy to forget to take medication at the appropriate time.
-Encourage the person to put strategies in place to remind them to take their medication:
+Encourage the older person to put strategies in place to remind them to take their medication:

-Use a pill box or Blister Pack.
+Use a pill box or Webster Pack.
 This is useful particularly if taking numerous medications.
 It also reduces the chance of double dosing.

-- Encourage the person to establish a routine and combine taking of medication with a daily task such as brushing teeth or with meals. - Keep medication in an easy to see place so they cannot be missed - Encourage mindfulness discuss the importance of pausing and being present when taking medication, to ensure the correct dose is taken. - When supporting a person who has been prescribed emergency medication it is important to receive training in Administration of Emergency Medication. - Use technology.
+- Encourage the older person to establish a routine and combine taking of medication with a daily task such as brushing teeth or with meals. - Keep medication in an easy to see place so they cannot be missed - Encourage mindfulness discuss the importance of pausing and being present when taking medication, to ensure the correct dose is taken. - When supporting an older person who has been prescribed emergency medication it is important to receive training in Administration of Emergency Medication. - Use technology.
 Set up reminders on the person's phone, watch or electronic calendar.
-There is also a range of apps available for smart phones. - Encourage the person to complete the Medication summary form on the next page.
+There is also a range of apps available for smart phones. - Encourage the older person to complete the Medication summary form on the next page.